-The Nevada Constitution requires the Legislature to provide for: (1) the establishment of a State university controlled by a Board of Regents, whose duties are to be prescribed by law; and (2) the election of the members of the Board of Regents of Nevada.
+The Nevada Constitution requires the Legislature to provide for: (1) the establishment of a State University controlled by a Board of Regents, whose duties are to be prescribed by law; and (2) the election of the members of the Board of Regents of Nevada.
 (Nev.
 Const.
 Art.
 11, ยงยง 4, 7; NRS 396.040) Existing law establishes the Board of Regents of the University of Nevada and imposes upon the Board, and the members of the Board, certain duties.
 (Chapter 396 of NRS) In addition, existing law requires each member elected or appointed to serve on the board of trustees of a school district to complete a certain amount of training for professional development during their term, which must contain instruction on certain topics relating to the administration of public schools.
-(NRS 386.327) Section 1 of this bill requires each member of the Board of Regents to complete 12 hours of training for professional development during the first year of the first term of the member, and 6 hours of training for professional development each year thereafter during which the member continues to serve on the Board of Regents.
+(NRS 386.327) Section 1 of this bill requires each member of the Board of Regents to complete 6 hours of training for professional development during the first and third year of each term that the member serves on the Board of Regents.
 Section 1 provides that the training may include instruction covering various matters relating to the administration of a public system for higher education, including instruction concerning the duties of the Board of Regents and other persons involved in higher education, laws on ethics, laws on public records and meetings, laws governing employment, financial matters and the fiduciary duties of the members of the Board.
-Section 1 requires each member of the Board to complete each year, as a part of the training requirement, 1 hour each of training relating to: (1) the Open Meeting Law (Chapter 241 of NRS); and (2) the elimination of bias and discrimination in education and society.
+Section 1 requires each member of the Board to complete each year that the member is required to complete training, as part of the training requirement, training relating to: (1) the Open Meeting Law (Chapter 241 of NRS); and (2) the elimination of bias and discrimination in higher education.
 Existing law authorizes the Board of Regents to employ a Secretary of the Board and requires the Secretary to perform certain duties.
-(NRS 396.090, 396.120, 396.853) Section 1 requires the Secretary to: (1) assist the members of the Board with completing the training for professional development required each year; (2) post notice of any failure of a member of the Board to complete this training on an Internet website maintained by the Board; and (3) provide written notice of such failure of a member to the other members of the Board.
+(NRS 396.090, 396.120, 396.853) Section 1 requires the Secretary to: (1) assist the members of the Board with completing the training for professional development; (2) post notice of any failure of a member of the Board to complete this training on an Internet website maintained by the Board; and (3) provide written notice of such failure of a member to the other members of the Board.
 Existing law entitles each member of the Board of Regents to receive a certain salary for each meeting of the Board that he or she attends.
-(NRS 396.070) Section 1 provides that each member of the Board is entitled to receive compensation for each 3 hours of training for professional development that the member completes, subject to a maximum limit of 18 hours for each year, in amount that is equal to the salary that the member is entitled to receive for each meeting of the Board that the member attends.
-Existing law authorizes the Board of Regents to establish an account for each member of the Board to use to pay for hosting expenditures that are directly related to the duties of the member of the Board, including reasonable expenses for meals, beverages and small gifts.
-(NRS 396.070) Section 2 of this bill decreases the amount of annual expenditures that a member of the Board may draw from his or her account, if established, from $2,500 to $2,000.
+(NRS 396.070) Section 1 provides that each member of the Board is entitled to receive compensation for each 3 hours of training for professional development that the member completes outside of a meeting of the Board, subject to a maximum limit of 18 hours for each calendar year, in an amount that is equal to the salary that the member is entitled to receive for each meeting of the Board that the member attends.

 Statutes affected: